cloudfoundry/diego-release/README.md

    Created peer/peerCA.crt
    ```

-   The manifest property `properties.diego.etcd.peer_ca_cert` should be set to the certificate in `peer/peerCA.crt`.
+   The manifest property `properties.etcd.peer_ca_cert` should be set to the certificate in `peer/peerCA.crt`.

 8. (Optional) Create and sign a certificate for the etcd peers.
    ```